mberasategi/MSGW/intro/intro.md

 ## Contents {.smaller}

 **UNIT 1.
-The web environment**  What is the web?
-How the web works.
-W3C: The World Wide Web Consortium.
-News on the web.
+The context of online journalism**  Fundamentals about the internet and the web.
+The decline of print and online business models.
+Current threats for online journalism.

 **UNIT 2.
-Creation on the web**  Information architecture.
-Aspects to have in mind: usability, accessibility.
+Writing for the web**  Finding leads and sources.
+Content strategy and principles for writing.
+Search engine and social media optimisation.
+Blogging, liveblogging and mobile.
+Verification.

 **UNIT 3.
-Writing for the web**  A new way of reading.
-Text planning for screen reading.
-Text presentation strategies.
-Search Engine Optimization.
+Multimedia content online**  Online audio and video.

 **UNIT 4.
-Communicating in this environment**  How to approach this market/audience.
-Active listening.
-Dialogue.
-Integration.
+Web development for journalistic products**  Interactivity.
+Coding basics: HTML&CSS.
+Programming concepts.
+Write, find and share code.

 ## Teaching-learning strategy {.smaller}